DockYard-Academy/curriculum/README.md

 ### Assessment & Review
 Assessment will provide the teacher an understanding of how students incorporated the learning from the previous interactive instruction, and will provide reactive lectures based on what students require more instruction in.
-Review will provide the students an opportunity to recall prior information and re-cover any topics that require it.
+Review will provide the students an opportunity to recall prior information and review any topics that require it.

 ### Exercises
 Exercises will provide students an opportunity to practice drilled repetition and reinforce the prior interactive instruction.
-Exercises should be concrete, repeatable drills where each exercise iteratively incorporates topics from the previous instruction.
+Exercises should be concrete, repeatable drills.
+Exercises should build upon established topics.

 ### Labs
 Labs will challenge students to combine the concepts drilled during the exercise phase at a higher level.
-Labs have a wider variety of solutions and are expected to force students beyond the knowledge they learned in class.
+Labs have a wider variety of solutions and are expected to push students beyond the knowledge they learned in class.
 Students will need to assess how to solve the problem using the knowledge and tools learned prior.
 Students may also need to do additional research and learn concepts beyond those taught in class.

 ### Midterm Group Project
 Students will complete a group project that will teach them how to work effectively as a team.